What are the tax consequences of paying for an employee's job-related moving expenses?

 Author: Alice Gilman

-Prior to the tax reform law, a qualified moving expense reimbursement included any employer reimbursement of employees, directly or indirectly, for work related moving expenses that employees could deduct if they had paid for the expenses themselves.
+Before the tax reform law, a qualified moving expense reimbursement included any employer reimbursement of employees, directly or indirectly, for work related moving expenses that employees could deduct if they had paid for the expenses themselves.
 Qualified moving expense reimbursements included the value of services furnished in-kind to employees.
 A move had to meet certain tests of time and distance to have tax-favored status.

 Unless this suspension is extended by subsequent legislation, effective January 1, 2026, qualified moving expense reimbursements will again be tax free for employees as they were prior to enactment of the tax reform law.